Marielle Heller: Media image and directing style

 Heller has said she is drawn to stories about people "trying to talk about something that people are uncomfortable talking about" and "human beings trying to navigate through the world."
-Drawn to storytelling, she progressed from an actor, to a writer, finally beginning to direct when she dreaded turning her screenplay for Diary to someone else.
+Drawn to storytelling, she progressed from an actor to a writer, finally beginning to direct when she dreaded turning her screenplay for Diary over to someone else.
 She has said that becoming a mother made her change the kind of stories she tells, because she wants "to do good in the world".

 In 2020, she was listed, among others, as one of the several female directors snubbed for Academy Awards and Golden Globes nominations for Best Directing, as only men were nominated.
 Fellow director Greta Gerwig, who also was not nominated, included Heller in her list of women who could have been competing for the Golden Globe.
 Actress Natalie Portman, as a sign of protest, wore a dress embroidered with the names of these women, including Heller, on the 2020 Oscars red carpet.

-Filming days for A Beautiful Day in the Neighborhood adhered to a shooting schedule of 10-hour days that did not break for lunch so that Heller and other cast and crew members could potentially still have nights with their children.
+Filming days for A Beautiful Day in the Neighborhood adhered to a shooting schedule of ten-hour days that did not break for lunch so that Heller and other cast and crew members could potentially still have nights with their children.
 She believes sustainable working hours on film sets will allow more female directors to continue working after they have families.

 Personal life

 Heller is married to comedian Jorma Taccone, having met at UCLA while studying acting.
-Together they have a son, Wylie Red Heller Taccone, born in December 2014.
+Together they have a son, born in December 2014, and a daughter born in August 2020.
 They live in Brooklyn, New York.

-Heller's brother, Nate, is a musician who composed the scores for all three of her feature films.
+Heller's brother, Nate, is a musician who composed the scores for all four of her feature films.
 Her sister, Emily Heller, is a stand-up comic, as well as a producer and writer for the HBO comedy series Barry.
 Her brother-in-law, Asa Taccone, is the lead singer of the band Electric Guest, and her father-in-law, Tony Taccone, is a theater director.
-When asked about her greatest source of inspiration, she answered, "Every member of my family, each of whom is completely their own person, and works on being thoughtful and creative every day.
+When asked about her greatest source of inspiration, she answered: "Every member of my family, each of whom is completely their own person, and works on being thoughtful and creative every day.
 And I find inspiration in all of my friends, and my husband, all of whom are working toward living life as an artist every day."